elevationsoftware/ecuss/README.md

 ### Configuring Angular Service

-There are serval steps required in order to utilize the Elevated CUSS Angular Service
+There are several steps required to utilize the Elevated CUSS Angular Service:

 * Add the module to the imports NgModule property and inject the environment file